AtlasOfLivingAustralia/la-pipelines/README.md

 ## Getting started

 In the absence of ansible scripts, here are some instructions for setting up a local development environment for pipelines.
+These steps will load a dataset in SOLR.

 1. Run `git clone https://github.com/djtfmartin/la-pipelines`
 1. Build with maven `mvn clean install`